billionsjoel/math-magicians/README.md

 ### Setup

-1. Clone the Repo or Download the Zip file or `https://github.com/billionsjoel/spoonify.git`.
+1. Clone the Repo or Download the Zip file or `https://github.com/billionsjoel/math-magicians`.
-2.  `cd/spoonify`
+2.  `cd/math-magicians`

 ### Install

 After cloning the project you need to run these commands

 - `npm install` `This command will download all the dependancies of the project`
-- `npm run build`
 - `npm run start`

-### Tests

-- run npm test

-### Usage

-- open index.html file with a server or localhost.

 ## Authors